openebs-archive/openebs-docs/docs/storagepolicies.md

 ### Storage Pool Claim Policy

 You can specify the cStor Pool Claim name using the *value* for *StoragePoolClaim* property.
-This will help to choose cStor storage pool name where OpenEBS volume will create.
-Following is the default StorageClass template where cStor volume will create on default cStor Sparse Pool.
+This will help you choose cStor storage pool name where OpenEBS volume will be created.
+Following is the default StorageClass template where cStor volume will be created on default cStor Sparse Pool.

 ```
 apiVersion: storage.k8s.io/v1